 4th Joint Annual Conference with SETAC-GLB: Environment 2010 – From Knowledge to Decision

-The Federal Environment Agency is the first authority to take on the task of organizing the conference and has proven that it is just as capable of this task as the previous academic organizers.
-The Division 's publication prize was also awarded at the Conference .
-To put it bluntly: the local organizing committee provided this proof, which cannot have been easy considering the approximately 350 participants and around 100 presentations.
-This was not only due to the exemplary organization and the diverse supporting program, but also to the inspiring atmosphere of the conference building - the UBA headquarters in Dessau.
+For the first time, a government agency, the German Federal Environment Agency (UBA), took over the organization of the conference and proved that it is just as capable of handling this task as the previous academic organizers.
+The Conference also saw the awarding of the Division 's publication prize.
+To put it simply: the local organizing committee proved its competence, which, given the approximately 350 participants and around 100 presentations, could not have been easy.
+This success was due not only to the exemplary organization and the diverse supporting program, but also to the inspiring atmosphere of the conference venue – the UBA's headquarters in Dessau.

-In line with the broad focus of the conference, around 70 lectures and over 60 posters addressed many aspects of the entry, behaviour and effects of chemicals in water, soil and air.
-The main topics were "monitoring and measurement networks", "environmental sample banks", "atmospheric chemistry, tropospheric aerosol", "soil contamination" and "environmental analysis".
+Following the broad scope of the conference, approximately 70 presentations and over 60 posters addressed many aspects of the input, behavior, and effects of chemicals in water, soil , and air.
+The main topics that emerged were "Monitoring and Measurement Networks," "Environmental Specimen Banks," "atmospheric chemistry, Tropospheric Aerosols," "Soil Pollution," and "Environmental Analytics."

-3rd Joint Annual Conference of SETAC-GLB and GDCh Division of Environmental Chemistry & Ecotoxicology: "New Problem Substances in the Environment – Detection, Effects, Solutions"
+3rd Joint Annual Meeting of SETAC-GLB and GDCh Division of Environmental Chemistry & Ecotoxicology: "New Problem Substances in the Environment – Detection, Effects, Solutions"

-The overarching motto of this year's Conference was "New problem substances in the environment - identification, effects and possible solutions".
-The focus was on pharmaceuticals, perfluorinated chemicals, pesticides and nanoparticles.
-"New problem substances" are substances that have either only recently been released into the environment or have been present in the environment for decades and have only recently been perceived as problematic.
-The 300 participants from both societies demonstrated in an impressive way how important this topic is.
-Mitt Umweltchem Ökotox 4/2008
+The overarching theme of this year's Conference was "New Problematic Substances in the Environment – Detection, Effects, and Solutions."
+The focus was on substances such as pharmaceuticals, perfluorinated chemicals, pesticides , and nanoparticles.
+"New problematic substances" are defined as substances that have either only recently entered the environment or have been present for decades and have only recently been recognized as problematic.
+The 300 participants from both societies impressively demonstrated the importance of this topic.

-"From chemodynamics in ecosystems to substance evaluation.
-Methods, concepts and evaluations in the service of sustainable development"
+"From chemodynamics in ecosystems to substance assessment.
+Methods, concepts and assessments in the service of sustainable development"

-The annual conference covered everything from material transformations in individual environmental compartments to material assessment and from local to global problems.
-In around 60 lectures and almost 70 poster contributions, the 180 participants presented and discussed methods, concepts and assessments.
-The scientific committee Chair by Prof. Dr. Michael Matthies, Institute for Environmental Systems Research at the University of Osnabrück, was responsible for the program.
-Mitt Umweltchem Ökotox 4/2007
+The annual conference covered a broad spectrum of topics, from material transformations in individual environmental compartments to material assessment, and from local to global issues.
+In approximately 60 lectures and nearly 70 poster presentations, the 180 participants introduced and discussed methods, concepts, and assessments.
+The scientific committee, Chair by Prof. Dr. Michael Matthies of the Institute for Environmental Systems Research at the University of Osnabrück, was responsible for the program.

-The Division conference took place in the rooms of the Martin Luther University Halle-Wittenberg.
-Unlike in previous years, this was not a meeting of several Divisions or a block of lectures within the GDCh annual conference, but rather an independent event.
-The range of topics was broad in order to be able to take into account as many current developments in the field of environmental and pollutant research as possible, as well as sustainable chemistry and consumer protection.
-The motto "Modern man in the ecosphere and technosphere" continued the tradition of earlier events.
-More Mitt Umweltchem Ökotox 4/2006
+The Division conference took place at the Martin Luther University Halle-Wittenberg.
+Unlike previous years, it was not a gathering of several Divisions or a lecture block within the GDCh Annual Meeting, but rather an independently organized event.
+The range of topics was broad, aiming to encompass as many current developments as possible in the fields of environmental and pollutant research, sustainable chemistry, and consumer protection.
+The guiding theme, "Modern Man in the Ecosphere and Technosphere," continued the tradition of earlier events.

 2nd Joint Annual Conference with SETAC-GLB: "Finding Boundaries, Overcoming Boundaries - Molecular Mechanisms and Ecosystem Processes"